 Erin DeVault, M.S., CCC-SLP

-With a background in Speech-Language Pathology, specializing in language and literacy, Erin has been a part of the AIM team for 10 years.
+With a background in Speech-Language Pathology, specializing in language and literacy, Erin has been a part of the AIM team since 2010.
 She is focused on developing programs that blend academic practice, hands-on learning, and a wide range of high-interest topics.
-When not planning summer programs and running AIM’s Integrated Services Team, Erin enjoys spending time with her toddler and soon-to-be kindergartener!
+Erin is also the Interim Assistant Head of School for the 2022-2023 school year, and the parent of a proud AIM Summer Camper!

 Devon Lavery, M.S.